EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/16_production/README.md

 Add `app.config.errorHandler`, and *(bonus)* report the web vitals.

+→ **Done when** an error thrown from a component reaches the handler instead of the console alone.

 ### 7. The pipeline — `.github/workflows/ci.yml`

 1. Build and upload `dist/` as an artifact.